008 How to detect faces, eyes and smiles using Haar Cascade Classifiers with OpenCV in Python

 - Cascade classifiers

 Let us have a look at the following example of a face detection method with Viola- Jones algorithm.

 Training Haar classifier

-First thing that we need to do is to train Haar classifier using large number of images.
+First thing that we need to do is to train the Haar classifier using a large number of images.
 It is a machine learning based approach where a cascade function is trained from a lot of positive and negative images.
 Positive images include faces , and negative images do not have any face.
 We use these training images to train Haar classifiers which will be used to detect faces in test images or videos.